kimchi-project/kimchi/docs/API.md

 **Methods:**

 * **GET**: Retrieve configuration information
-    * http_port: The port number on which the server is listening
     * display_proxy_port: Port for vnc and spice's websocket proxy to listen on
     * version: The version of the kimchi service
 * **POST**: *See Configuration Actions*